Jiuzhaigou

 - Day 01

-Most travellers reach Jiuzhaigou by morning flight from Chengdu to Jiuzhai Huanglong Airport, or by the high-speed rail line up to the Huanglong-Jiuzhaigou station.
+Begin the trip from Chengdu, either by morning flight to Jiuzhai Huanglong airport or up the high-speed rail line to the Huanglong-Jiuzhaigou station.
 The airport sits at 3,448 metres, higher than most of the park's lakes, so the afternoon is paced for the body rather than the calendar.
-Check in to the Tibetan-village quarter outside the park gate, take a slow walk along the lower river and the village wheel-wall, and finish the day with butter tea and barley flatbread in a family courtyard.
-Dinner is yak hot pot at a small kitchen and an early night before the morning's gate call.
+Settle into the Tibetan-village quarter outside the park gate, take a gentle walk along the lower river past the village prayer wheels, and finish the day with charcoal-grilled lamb ribs at a family kitchen before an early night.

 - Chengdu morning flight or high-speed rail